plandes/amr/README.md

   files.
 * Tools for [training and evaluating](training) new AMR parse (text to graph) and generation (graph to text) models.
+* A method for re-indexing and updating AMR graph variables so that all in a document collection are unique.

 ## Documentation